-Those who have been injured by the negligence of another want swift physical and financial recovery.
-The experienced personal injury lawyers of the Coye Law Firm can help you do so.
+How Do I File a Personal Injury Lawsuit in Florida?Those who have been injured by the negligence of another want swift physical and financial recovery.
+An experienced personal injury attorney can help you do so.
 Many people have questions about the meetings or paperwork needed to resolve a personal injury claim.
-If you have contacted our offices and are in the process of filing a law suit to continue your recovery, consult the following resources and ask your attorney to help guide you through the lawsuit.
+To help you, here are some common terms you may see while going through a personal injury lawsuit:

 In the course of your claim, you may be asked to attend a deposition.
 At this meeting, you answer questions and give recorded statements regarding the facts of your case.
 The deposition is conducted by the attorney representing the person or business your claim is against, so it is very important to answer truthfully.
-Consult this page to learn more.

-Before you case goes to trial, you and your attorney will try to negotiate with the opposing party in a mediation meeting.
+2) MediationBefore you case goes to trial, you and your attorney will try to negotiate with the opposing party in a mediation meeting.
 This can be an excellent way to save time and money if all parties are willing to negotiate.
-Your experienced personal injury attorney at the Coye Law Firm can answer any questions you may have regarding a mediation.
+Your experienced personal injury attorney can answer any questions you may have regarding a mediation.

-An unfortunate reality in today's world is that some personal injury claims are unjustified and done only to get money.
+3) SurveillanceAn unfortunate reality in today's world is that some personal injury claims are unjustified and done only to get money.
 Insurance companies or opposing attorneys may hire private detectives to catch a supposedly injured person doing strenuous activity in order to get their claim thrown out.

-Filing a lawsuit for a car accident or other accident claim changes some things.
+4) The Judge and JuryFiling a lawsuit for a car accident or other accident claim changes some things.
 Instead of negotiating a settlement, the fate of the claim is handed to a jury.
 Each attorney presents the facts, and the jury decides who is at fault and how much money that person needs to pay in an award.
-Read our article above to learn about jury selection, what the judge tells the jury, and Florida statutes that govern juries.

 In some instances, your personal injury claim may need to be settled through arbitration, which proceeds outside of the court, and is decided by an arbitrator rather than a judge.
 You may have even signed an arbitration clause in a contract or agreement without even realizing it.
-Click the link above to read more about the details of binding arbitration, and the advantages and disadvantages of this alternative dispute resolution.